blender/blender/doc/python_api/rst/info_gotcha.rst

   fetch data from the context each time the script is activated.
 - Crashes may not happen every time, they may happen more on some configurations/operating-systems.
 - Be wary of recursive patterns, those are very efficient at hiding the issues described here.
+- See last sub-section about `Unfortunate Corner Cases`_ for some known breaking exceptions.

 .. note::